flybywiresim/docs/docs/aircraft/a32nx/feature-guides/autopilot-fbw.md

 ==}

-We **highly recommend** using a sensitivity setting of `- 30 %` to better simulate the increased force you need to push or pull the real sidestick in the aircraft.
+We **highly recommend** using a sensitivity setting of `- 30 %` for pitch to better simulate the increased force you need to push or pull the real sidestick in the aircraft.
+For roll a linear sensitivity is recommended.
 Please see the screenshot below for an example:

 ![Custom AP Sensitivity](../assets/feature-guides/sensitivity-custom-ap.png "Custom AP Sensitivity")